While learning full stack web development, you may be wondering about the difference between the render and return methods in ReactJS

 You can also use the return method to return values from higher-order components.

-When To Not Use The Return Method?
+When To Not Use The Return Method In React Js?

 The return method should not be used when you need to return multiple values from a function.
 In this case, the render method should be used instead.
 Additionally, the return method should not be used when you need to call a function that is not in the same component.